Weak Markov Processes as Linear Systems: Subprocesses from Normal Invariant States

 \end{Proposition}

-In fact, the last statement is nothing but criterion (5) for asymptotic completeness from Theorem \ref{thm:observable} applied to this special situation.
-This reproduces a criterion for asymptotic completeness in terms of the completely positive map $Z$ (which in \cite{GKL06} is called the dual extended transition operator $Z'$, see \cite{GKL06}, Section 4, in particular Theorem 4.3).
-Because in this case $\fg = \Cset \Omega_\phi$ is one-dimensional the criterion is also equivalent to the ergodicity of $Z$, i.e. the fixed point set of $Z$ being equal to $\Cset \eins_\fh$, see \cite{GKL06}, Section 3, for more details.
+In fact, the last statement is nothing but criterion (5) for observability from Theorem \ref{thm:observable} applied to this special situation.
+This reproduces a criterion for asymptotic completeness in terms of the dual extended transition operator $Z'$, see \cite{Go04a}, 2.7.4 or \cite{GKL06}, Section 4 (in particular Theorem 4.3 there).
+As mentioned earlier, because in this case $\fg = \Cset \Omega_\phi$ is one-dimensional the criterion is also equivalent to the ergodicity of $Z'$, i.e., the fixed point set of $Z'$ being equal to $\Cset \eins_\fh$, see \cite{GKL06}, Section 3, for more details.

+Let us finish with a sketchy discussion of related work towards scattering theory, with the purpose of providing some context and directing the reader to the relevant literature.
+The definition of asymptotic completeness for stationary Markov chains (with a faithful invariant state) in \cite{KM00,Go04a,GKL06} is given in terms of intertwiners (M{\o}ller operators) between a free and a perturbed dynamics.
+This requires a two-sided process (i.e., with time variable in $\Zset$ for discrete time) as in \cite{KM00,Go04a} or the construction of a two-sided extension as in \cite{GKL06}.
+In the version of \cite{Go04a}, 2.6.4, we consider the $C^*$-algebra

+on which we have an automorphism $\alpha$ given by the time evolution of the Markov chain and an automorphism $\sigma$ which is nothing but the right tensor shift on the $\qC$'s, acting identically on $\qA$.
+Then asymptotic completeness is the existence of the M{\o}ller operator $\lim_{n \to \infty} \sigma^{-n} \alpha^n$ (pointwise weak${^*}$-limit) as an isomorphism between the weak closure of $\qA \otimes \bigotimes_{0\not=n \in \Zset} \qC$ and the weak closure of $(\eins \otimes) \bigotimes_{0\not=n \in \Zset} \qC$.
+It is necessary here to go to weak closures (with respect to a faithful invariant state) and to work in the category of von Neumann algebras.
+Note that wave operators, as used for example in \cite{He72}, are the same or inverses of M{\o}ller operators, depending on context.
+Note also that to get a full scattering theory and to define a scattering operator as a composition of forward and backward wave operators we have to do the same construction also for the time reversed dynamics.

+It is a natural question how the corresponding scattering theory on the level of weak processes looks like, i.e., in the setting we used in this paper.
+This is closely related to the approach in \cite{BV05} which is a study of row isometries in the spirit of Lax-Phillips scattering theory (which also inspired the approach in \cite{KM00} towards a scattering theory for stationary Markov chains).
+Further results already exist in the situation of a dual weak process for which, by Proposition \ref{prop:complete}, observability corresponds to the asymptotic completeness in the von Neumann algebra setting discussed above.
+In this case a version of the M{\o}ller operator acting between weak processes is worked out and discussed in \cite{Go04a}, 2.5.6-2.5.7.
+Note that in this case infinite tensor products inherited from the underlying algebras can be used also for the Hilbert spaces.
+The paper \cite{Go09} builds a bridge between this work and \cite{BV05}.